jsonmaur/sass-system/README.md

 ### Auto Colors

-Named values for colors that need auto-generated variations.
-Sass Style System will generate 4 darker variations and 4 lighter variations of each color, for a total of 9.
+Named values for colors that need auto-generated variations. ssbuild will generate 4 darker variations and 4 lighter variations of each color, for a total of 9.
 These classes are prefixed with the color name.
 The base color will exist as `.[name]-5` with `.[name]-[1-4]` for darker variations and `.[name]-[6-9]` for lighter variations.
 See the [color generator](lib/generators/color#readme) and [background-color generator](lib/generators/background-color#readme) for more info.

 > type: `map`
 > default: